Kakaziu/E-kicky/Readme.md

 ---

-Obrigado a atenção de quem veio até aqui 🧡 | [Linkedin](https://www.linkedin.com/in/kau%C3%A3-borba-390946235/)
+Obrigado a todos que acompanharam até aqui 🧡 | [Linkedin](https://www.linkedin.com/in/kau%C3%A3-borba-390946235/)